strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 Next, we will configure the Kafka clients to connect to our Kafka cluster and authenticate.
 The cluster and user certificates will be mapped from their Secrets to environment variables.
 And the configuration provider will use the values from the environment variables.
-We will also configure the `bootstrap.servers` option through environment variable to make it easier to change where the bridge connects.
+We will also configure the `bootstrap.servers` option through environment variables to make it easier to change where the bridge connects.

 ```properties
 kafka.bootstrap.servers=${env:BOOTSTRAP_SERVERS}